To make a roasted leg of lamb, simply rub it with olive oil and spices, then cook it to medium-rare (135°F) in a 375°F oven.

 Storing Leftovers

 You can keep the leftovers in the fridge, in a sealed container, for up to 4 days.
-They are very good when gently reheated in the microwave, covered, on 50% power.
+They are excellent when gently reheated in the microwave, covered, at 50% power.
+But don't overcook them, or they'll become dry.

-But make sure you don't overcook them or they'll become dry and inedible.
-I also enjoy eating cold slices of the leftovers with some homemade quick pickles.
+I also enjoy eating cold slices of the leftovers with quick pickles, Dijon mustard, or sriracha mayo.

 More Lamb Recipes